 • Problem: The battery discharges slightly while the computer is in hibernation mode.

 Solution: If the wakeup function is enabled, the computer consumes small amount of power.
 This is not a defect.
-For details, refer to "Power-saving modes" on page 32.
+For more information, see "Power-saving modes" on page 33.

 Problems with drives and other storage devices